aryyya/the-office-staff/tutorials/01-callbacks.md

 # Tutorial 01 - Callbacks

+## The Abstract

+### Last Will and Testament

+A *will* is a legal document that describes how a person wishes their property to be distributed after they die.

+The author of a will is known as the *testator*.
+The person who carries out the instructions in the will is known as the *executor*.

+The will is only executed in the event of the author's death, not a moment before.
+It's a detailed plan for a grim future.

+### A Will in Software

+Luckily, we don't have to die to tell the computer to execute a series of steps when a certain event takes place!

-## Events
+## The Technical

+### Basic Callbacks

 Sometimes you want to run some code when some *thing* happens.
-That thing is called an *event*.
+That thing is called...
+An *event*.

 Inside a web browser, those events can be user interactions like clicks, hovers, scrolls, etc.